Skip to content

 Restrict allowed login methods

-Super Admins can limit which login methods users can use when setting up or signing into their HubSpot account.
+Limit which login methods your team can use when setting up or signing into their HubSpot account.
 Tailor the login types available to your account based on your security needs.
 For example, if your company uses Google Workspace or Microsoft, you can only allow these login types.

 HubSpot login options include: